Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Classroom Mode Language Pack/readme.md

 Be sure to follow the same format and test

-Supported system languages can be found under the configuration item ```xConfiguration UserInterface Language```
+Supported system languages can be found under the configuration item ```xConfiguration UserInterface Language``` in the [xApi](https://www.cisco.com/c/en/us/support/collaboration-endpoints/spark-room-kit-series/products-command-reference-list.html) guide from Cisco.

-Be sure to match the case of these languages
+Be sure to match the case too.

 ## Getting Started